Our award-winning college offers fifteen certified courses delivered by industry professionals

 Being a young guy in this industry I am honoured to be working under the leadership of a young head chef, chef Woody.
 Each person has a different aspect of the hospitality industry that they like but for me the thing that gives me the most joy and encouragement to press on is the smiles that I create with a sumptuous meal.

-What is your favourite part of the course so far?
+What was your favourite part of the course?

-The best part of my course so far is learning new stuff and applying it to my daily routine at work.
+The best part of my course was learning new stuff and applying it to my daily routine at work.

 What advice would you give future students?

-My advice to future students would be to work hard and listen carefully to the advice of chef Kenneth because he’s a knowledgeable instructor.
+My advice to future students would be to work hard and listen carefully to the advice of tutors because they are knowledgeable.
 Reading and personal research is also vital; this is a career of passion not just merely liking it.